Opening doors

 After graduating, John joined Westland Helicopters’ research and development team and then moved to join BAE Systems’ Advanced Technology Centre to pursue his interest in robotics.
 He worked on a variety of autonomous systems programmes including looking at how driverless cars could be used by the military.
 John helped lead BAE Systems’ MO-ATV project, designing a driverless robotic vehicle to carry soldiers’ bags for them while on patrol.
 “Driverless cars have been a massive career highlight and it’s been amazing to be at the cutting edge of this new technology” he says.

-Taking on leadershsip
+Taking on leadership

 Interested in participating in the Engineering Leaders Scholarship?